dat-ecosystem-archive/docs/papers/dat-paper.md

 - `leave(key, [port])` - Stop looking for `key`.
 Specify `port` to stop announcing that you share `key` as well.
 - `foundpeer(key, ip, port)` - Called when a peer is found by a lookup

-In the Dat implementation we implement the above actions on top of three types of discovery networks:
+In the Dat implementation we implement the above actions on top of four types of discovery networks:

 - DNS name servers - An Internet standard mechanism for resolving keys to addresses
 - Multicast DNS - Useful for discovering peers on local networks
 - Kademlia Mainline Distributed Hash Table - Zero point of failure, increases probability of Dat working even if DNS servers are unreachable
+- [Signalhub](https://npmjs.org/signalhub) - An HTTP key resolving service, non-distributed.
+Used by web browser clients who can't form raw UDP/TCP packets.

 Additional discovery networks can be implemented as needed.
-We chose the above three as a starting point to have a complementary mix of strategies to increase the probability of source discovery.
+We chose the above four as a starting point to have a complementary mix of strategies to increase the probability of source discovery.

-Our implementation of peer discovery is called discovery-channel.
+Our implementation of source discovery is called [discovery-channel](https://npmjs.org/discovery-channel).
 We also run a [custom DNS server](https://www.npmjs.com/package/dns-discovery) that Dat clients use (in addition to specifying their own if they need to), as well as a [DHT bootstrap](https://github.com/bittorrent/bootstrap-dht) server.
 These discovery servers are the only centralized infrastructure we need for Dat to work over the Internet, but they are redundant, interchangeable, never see the actual data being shared, anyone can run their own and Dat will still work even if they all are unavailable.
 If this happens discovery will just be manual (e.g. manually sharing IP/ports).

-Every data source that has a copy of the data also advertises themselves across these discovery networks.
+TODO detail each discovery mechanism

 ### 3.1.2 Peer Connections

-Up until this point we have just done searches to find who has the data we need.
-Now that we know who should talk to, we have to connect to them.
-Once we have a duplex binary connection to a peer we then layer on our own file sharing protocol on top, called [Hypercore](https://github.com/mafintosh/hypercore).

-In our implementation, we use either [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol), [UTP](https://en.wikipedia.org/wiki/Micro_Transport_Protocol), WebSockets or WebRTC for the network connections.
-UTP is nice because it is designed to *not* take up all available bandwidth on a network (e.g. so that other people sharing your wifi can still use the Internet).
+After the discovery phase, Dat should have a list of potential data sources to try and contact.
+Dat uses either [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol), [UTP](https://en.wikipedia.org/wiki/Micro_Transport_Protocol), WebSockets or WebRTC for the network connections.
+UTP is designed to not take up all available bandwidth on a network (e.g. so that other people sharing wifi can still use the Internet).
 WebSockets and WebRTC makes Dat work in modern web browsers.

-When we get the IP and port for a potential source we try to connect using all available protocols and hope one works.
-If one connects first, we abort the other ones.
-If none connect, we try again until we decide that source is offline or unavailable to use and we stop trying to connect to them.
-Sources we are able to connect to go into a list of known good sources, so that if our Internet connection goes down we can use that list to reconnect to our good sources again quickly.
+When Dat gets the IP and port for a potential source it tries to connect using all available protocols and hopes one works.
+If one connects first, Dat aborts the other ones.
+If none connect, Dat will try again until it decides that source is offline or unavailable and then stops trying to connect to them.
+Sources Dat is able to connect to go into a list of known good sources, so that the Internet connection goes down Dat can use that list to reconnect to known good sources again quickly.

-If we get a lot of potential sources we pick a handful at random to try and connect to and keep the rest around as additional sources to use later in case we decide we need more sources.
-A lot of these are parameters that we can tune for different scenarios later, but have started with some best guesses as defaults.
+If Dat gets a lot of potential sources it picks a handful at random to try and connect to and keeps the rest around as additional sources to use later in case it decides it needs more sources.

 The connection logic is implemented in a module called [discovery-swarm](https://www.npmjs.com/package/discovery-swarm).
 This builds on discovery-channel and adds connection establishment, management and statistics.
-You can see stats like how many sources are currently connected, how many good and bad behaving sources you've talked to, and it automatically handles connecting and reconnecting to sources for you.
-Our UTP support is implemented in the module [utp-native](https://www.npmjs.com/package/utp-native).
+It provides statistics such as how many sources are currently connected, how many good and bad behaving sources have been talked to, and it automatically handles connecting and reconnecting to sources.
+UTP support is implemented in the module [utp-native](https://www.npmjs.com/package/utp-native).

-So now we have found data sources, connected to them, but we haven't yet figured out if they *actually* have the data we need.
-This is where our file transfer protocol [Hypercore](https://www.npmjs.com/package/hypercore) comes in.
-This is explained in a later section.

-Peer connections types are outside the scope of the Dat protocol, but in the Dat implementation we make a best effort to make as many successful connections using our default types as possible.
-This means employing peer to peer connection techniques like UDP hole punching [?].
-Our approach for UDP hole punching is to use a central known hole punching server which is accessible on the public Internet.

-#### 3.1.2.1 Hole Punching

-When using raw UDP sockets in our implementation we re-use our custom DNS server by adding to it special functionality to facilitate peer message exchange for the purpose of hole punching.

-In a scenario where two peers A and B want to connect, and both know the central server, this is how we perform UDP hole punching:

-1. Peer A creates a local UDP socket and messages the central server that it is interested in connecting to people.
-2. Central server messages Peer A back with a token that is a `hash(Peer A's remote IP + a local secret)`.
-The UDP packet contains the remote IP.
-3. Peer A messages the central server with the token (this way you cannot spoof your IP and DDOS a remote peer)
-4. Peer B does the same.
-5. When the central server receives Peer B's message that it wants to connect to peers it forwards Peer B's message to Peer A and Peer A's message to Peer B.
-6. Both peers now send a message to each other on their public IP and port.
-If UDP hole punching is supported by the routers of both peers at least one of the messages should get through.
-7. At this point we reuse the UDP socket to run UTP on top to get a streaming reliable interface.
+Once a duplex binary connection to a remote source is open Dat then layers on its own file sharing protocol on top called a Dat Stream.

 ## 3.2 Content Integrity

 Content integrity means being able to verify the data you received is the exact same version of the data that you expected.
 This is imporant in a distributed system as this mechanism will catch incorrect data sent by bad peers.
 It also has implications for reproducibility as it lets you refer to a specific version of a dataset.

-A common issue in data analysis is when data changes but the link to the data remains the same.
+Link rot, when links online stop resolving, and content drift, when when data changes but the link to the data remains the same, are two common issues in data analysis.
 For example, one day a file called data.zip might change, but a typical HTTP link to the file does not include a hash of the content, or provide a way to get updated metadata, so clients that only have the HTTP link have no way to check if the file changed without downloading the entire file again.
 Referring to a file by the hash of its content is called content addressability, and lets users not only verify that the data they receive is the version of the data they want, but also lets people cite specific versions of the data by referring to a specific hash.

 Dat uses SHA256 hashes to address content.
 Hashes are arranged in a Merkle tree, a tree where each non-leaf node is the hash of all child nodes.
-Leaf nodes contain actual data.
+Leaf nodes contain pieces of the dataset.
 This means that in order to verify the integrity of some subset of content only the top most common ancestors of the leaf nodes that contain that content must be fetched.
 For example to verify all content in a Merkle tree the top level node of the tree can be used.
 Due to the behavior of secure cryptographic hashes the top hash can only be produced if all data below it matches exactly.
 If two trees have matching top hashes then you know that all other nodes in the tree must match as well, and you can conclude that your dataset is synchronized.

 ### 3.2.1 Hypercore and Hyperdrive

-Data storage and content integrity in Dat is implemented in a module called [Hypercore](https://npmjs.org/hypercore).
-Given a stream of binary data, Hypercore splits the stream into chunks using Rabin fingerprints, hashes each chunk, and arranges the hashes in a specific type of Merkle tree that allows for certain replication properties.
-In addition to providing a content addressing system, Hypercore also provides a network protocol for exchanging chunks with peers.
-The defining feature of Hypercore is its ability to fully or partially synchronize streams in a distributed setting even if the stream is being appended to.
+The Dat storage, content integrity, and networking protocols are implemented in a module called [Hypercore](https://npmjs.org/hypercore).
 Hypercore is agnostic to the format of the input data, it operates on any stream of binary data.
-For the Dat use case of synchronizing datasets we use a file system module on top of Hypercore called Hyperdrive.
+For the Dat use case of synchronizing datasets we use a file system module on top of Hypercore called [Hyperdrive](https://npmjs.org/hyperdrive).

 We have a layered abstraction so that if someone wishes they can use Hypercore directly to have full control over how they model their data.
 Hyperdrive works well when your data can be represented as files on a filesystem, which is our main use case with Dat.

-### 3.2.2 Registers
+### 3.2.2 Dat Streams

-Central to the design of Hypercore is the notion of a register.
-This is a binary append-only stream whose contents are cryptographically hashed and signed and therefore can be trusted.
-Hypercore lets you create many registers, and replicates them when synchronizing with another peer.
+Dat Streams are binary append-only stream whose contents are cryptographically hashed and signed and therefore can be verified by anyone with access to the public key of the writer.
+They are an implemenation of the concept known as a register, a digital ledger you can trust.
+Dat lets you create many Streams, and replicates them when synchronizing with another peer.

-Registers are a way of encoding a Merkle tree that we use to efficiently replicate data over a network.
-When generating the Merkle tree, hashes are positioned by a scheme called binary interval numbering or just simply "bin" numbering.
+Dat Streams use a specific method of encoding a Merkle tree where hashes are positioned by a scheme called binary interval numbering or just simply "bin" numbering.
 This is just a specific, deterministic way of laying out the nodes in a tree.
 For example a tree with 7 nodes will always be arranged like this:

 ```
 0